tomerten/financejson/README.md

 has a human readable syntax and is available in all common programming languages.
 It is therefore an
 appropriate choice to store financial data in this format.
-Another advantage is that this format allows easy storage and data extraction.
+Another advantage is that this format allows easy storage, data extraction and conversion to different file formats.

+The package currently provides converters to the following file formats:
+- CSV (multiple files)
+- EXCEL (XLSX)
+- H5

+which are available from the command line.
+It also provides a kind of tree CLI command to quickly review the internal structure of the JSON file.

 ## Specification
 This repository contains the